Fight Ransomware with a Cybersecurity Audit

 Continue reading the Ransomware Spotlight series:

 Cybercriminals are constantly hunting for openings and weaknesses to exploit with ransomware and other attacks.
-Enterprises can fight back by evolving traditional IT inventory practices into advanced attack surface risk management with robust cybersecurity audit procedures.
+Enterprises can fight back by evolving traditional IT inventory practises into advanced attack surface risk management with robust cybersecurity audit procedures.

 Do you know where all your IT assets are?

-For a surprising number of organizations, the answer is “no”—putting them at risk of ransomware and other types of cyberattacks.
+For a surprising number of organisations, the answer is “no”—putting them at risk of ransomware and other types of cyberattacks.
 In 2021, nearly 70% of respondents to the Enterprise Strategy Group’s Security Hygiene and Posture Management Survey said they had suffered at least one exploit that started with an “unknown, unmanaged, or poorly managed Internet-facing IT asset”.

 What you don’t know can hurt you